Welcome to my Blog

 You won’t find me hiking in a ball gown or heels.

 No fashion or makeup tips.
-It’s not that I don’t care about fashion and makeup, it’s that I care about history and travel more.
+It’s not that I don’t care about fashion and makeup, I care about history and travel more.

 Politics: Nope not here, plenty of other travel bloggers out there discussing politics.